lukehackworth/windows_rogue_dhcp/README.md

 # windows_rogue_dhcp
 A rogue DHCP monitor made to run on Windows DHCP servers.
+Written in Rust.

 This is an application that currently just sends a DHCP request packet on every single IPV4 interface, then listens for a response.
 If it sees a response from a DHCP server that is not itself, it will list them.